devops329/devops/instruction/syntheticTesting/syntheticTesting.md

    1. Provide `jwt-pizza` as the **Job name**.
    1. Provide the URL of your JWT Pizza application as the **Request target**.

+      > [!NOTE]
-      ⚠️ **Note**: This will require that your application is currently running.
+      > This will require that your application is currently running.
 If it is not, then go and deploy it now.

    ![Define check](defineCheck.png)